InventorPWB/Manhunts-Reinvented/README.md

 ### Impostor Mode
 This mode revolves around secrecy.
 The impostor(s) are randomly chosen from the players in the game, and are secretly given a compass and told their role upon the start of the manhunt.
 The impostors' goal is to stop the speedrunners from beating the game.

-Proximity voice chat is encouraged for this mode to enhance experience.
+Proximity voice chat is encouraged for this mode to enhance the experience.
 Furthermore in impostor mode, things like achievements and join/leave messages for dead players are disabled so it isn't known if they are alive or not by the others.
 See below for details and config.

+### Infection Mode
+This mode is similar to the impostor mode, with one change: speedrunners, upon death, also become hunters.
+This means that as the game progresses, it will become harder for speedrunners to win with an increasing number of secret hunters in the game.
+Once again, this mode is best played with proximity voice chat.

 ## Usage